Harrisonbro/contract/contract.md

 Governments sometimes enact laws and levy taxes affecting Internet electronic commerce.
 You will take full responsibility for complying with such laws, taxes and tariffs and will hold

 ### Copyrights
-It is [company name]'s responsibility to guarantee that all elements of text, images or other artwork provided are either owned by [company], or that permission has been obtained from the rightful owner to use them.
-[Company] will take full responsibility if any claim or suit arising the use of assets provided is brought against Mr. Brown.
+It is your responsibility to guarantee that all elements of text, images or other artwork provided are either owned by you, or that permission has been obtained from the rightful owner to use them.
+You will take full responsibility if any claim or suit arising the use of assets you provide is brought against me.

 After the final payment has cleared, copyright will be automatically assigned as follows:

-[Company] will own the visual elements that Mr. Brown creates for this project.
-Mr. Brown will give source files and finished files and these should be kept safely as Mr. Brown is not required to keep a copy.
-All elements of text, images and data provided by [company] will be owned by [company], unless someone else owns them.
+You will own the visual elements that I create for this project.
+I will give you source files and finished files and these should be kept safely as I am not required to keep a copy.
+All elements of text, images and data you provide will be owned by you, unless someone else owns them.

-Mr. Brown will own the unique combination of these elements that constitute a complete design and will license its use to [company], exclusively and in perpetuity for this project only.
+I will own the unique combination of these elements that constitute a complete design and will license its use to you, exclusively and in perpetuity for this project only.

-Mr. Brown reserves the right to display and link to the project as part of his portfolio and to write about it on websites, in magazine articles and in books.
+I reserve the right to display and link to the project as part of my portfolio and to write about it on websites, in magazine articles and in books.

 ### Refunds
 Refunds are available if work is halted.
-If [company name] halts work and applies for a refund, any work completed will be billed at the hourly rate which [company name] agrees to pay to Mr. Brown.
-Any deposit paid as part of this contract is non-refundable.
-If at the time you halt the project the work completed by me is not covered by any initial deposit or subsequent payments you agree to pay for all work completed to that point at the hourly rate.
+If you halt work and apply for a refund, you agree to pay me for any work I have completed which will be billed at the hourly rate.
+If at the time you halt the project the work I have completed is not covered by any initial deposit or subsequent payments you agree to pay for all work completed to that point at the hourly rate.

 ## Acceptance
 Signed by [customer name] (authorised signature):